acalcino/BM2331_2025/Tutorial_5/05_phylo.md

 Today we are going to build phylogenetic trees of our gene family of interest, based on the multiple sequence alignment we created in the previous tutorial.
 As with all things bioinformatics, there is more than one way to skin a cat.
 In the phylogenetics lectures you learnt about multiple methods to infer relatedness between aligned sequences including Neighbour Joining (NJ), Maximum Likelihood (ML), Bayesian Inference etc. Today we'll try to build two trees, one using a simple NJ algorithm and another using a more sophisticated ML algorthim to compare their performance in terms of accuracy and computational demand.

+>Phylogenetic trees represent the evolutionary relationships among sequences.
+Closely related sequences are grouped together, and branch lengths indicate the amount of evolutionary change or genetic distance between them.

+This means that to go from a multiple sequence alignment to a phylogenetic tree, we first need a way to compute the *pairwise* distances between each sequence in our alignment.
+There are many ways to create a distance matrix, and we will try a few, but the simplest one is to simply calculate a p-value describing the number of differences at each position in an alignment between two sequences.
+We will try this out in the following neighbour joining tree example.

 ## Neighbour Joining tree

+Neighbour joining builds a tree that iteratively joins pairs of taxa that minimise the total branch length of the tree.
+To do this, NJ algorithms take in a distance matrix which contains pairwise evolutionary distances between taxa, calculated from a multiple sequence alignment.
+Let's have a go at creating one so we can see what this means along the way.

 In RStudio, set your working directory to your `phylogenetic_project` directory, create a new folder inside called something like `trees` and then inside this, create `NJ`.